 Photo by @cecilia.capri

-Tips for Designing the Baby's Room
+Tips for Designing the Nursery

 Photo by @oliviafarjo

-Designing a Nursery: What Should You Pay Attention To?
+Designing a Nursery: What To Consider

-Bringing Nature into the Nursery
+Bring Nature into the Nursery

-Incorporating nature into the nursery is a wonderful way to create a calming and healthy environment for your child.
+Introducing nature into the nursery is a wonderful way to create a calming and healthy environment for your child.
 Here are some tips on how to effectively and safely integrate plants into the nursery:

 Photo by @ammenmaerchen